Endeavor’s IPO prospectus for dummies: Why the Hollywood player wants you to think it’s a tech company

 Endeavor, the “global entertainment, sports and content company,” which owns and operates such varied businesses as the leading Hollywood talent agency WME, the mixed-martial arts sport Ultimate Fighting Championship, the Miss America pageant, the Miami Open tennis tournament, the Frieze Art Fair, and much more, released its long-anticipated IPO prospectus on Thursday.

-It should be a momentous occasion for Hollywood, with one of its most prominent characters–Endeavor CEO Ari Emanuel–having built his boutique talent agency into a conglomerate which generated $3.6 billion in revenue last year and will likely be a public company sometime this summer.
-(Imagining Emanuel, who is both legendarily foul-mouthed and not renowned for his patience, fielding the queries of the usual suspects of media analysts on quarterly earnings calls, fills a nerd like me with delight.)
+It should be a momentous occasion for Hollywood, with one of its most prominent characters–Endeavor CEO Ari Emanuel–having built his boutique talent agency into a conglomerate that generated $3.6 billion in revenue last year and will likely be a public company sometime this summer.
+(Imagining Emanuel, who is both legendarily foul-mouthed and not renowned for his patience, fielding the queries of the usual suspects of media analysts on quarterly earnings calls fills a nerd like me with delight.)

 Yet in reading Endeavor’s IPO prospectus, I couldn’t help but think about how thoroughly the tech industry has overrun the entertainment business–and Endeavor knows it.
-Which is why it drapes itself in the language and the corporate trappings of a high-tech startup going public rather than present itself as the 24 year-old product of growth-by-acquisition that it is.
+Which is why it drapes itself in the language and the corporate trappings of a high-tech startup going public rather than present itself as the 24-year-old product of growth-by-acquisition that it is.

 Platform pitch

 Endeavor wants potential investors to know that it is a “platform.”
-As Emanuel writes in his CEO letter about Endeavor’s journey and its history of acquisitions, he states, “These companies combined to form a platform distinguished not only by its longevity–having collectively withstood over 120 years of disruption–but also its access, scale and global network.”
-The word “platform” appears 89 times in the S-1 document filed with the SEC, and it’s overwhelmingly used in reference to Endeavor’s own rather than that of the companies it relies upon to be buyers of its projects.
+As Emanuel writes in his CEO letter about Endeavor’s journey and its history of acquisitions, he states, “These companies combined to form a platform distinguished not only by its longevity–having collectively withstood over 120 years of disruption–but also its access, scale, and global network.”
+The word “platform” appears 89 times in the S-1 document filed with the SEC, and it’s overwhelmingly used in reference to Endeavor’s own business rather than that of the companies it relies upon to be buyers of its projects.

 As any tech observer knows, the companies that can convince everyone that they are a platform are the envy of the business world.
-“We’ve also built a socially engaging platform in the workouts themselves,” Peloton’s head instructor told CNBC earlier this year as the company seeks to be the “digital platform revolutionizing the future of fitness” according to Harvard Business School case study.
+“We’ve also built a socially engaging platform in the workouts themselves,” Peloton’s head instructor told CNBC earlier this year as the company seeks to be the “digital platform revolutionizing the future of fitness,” according to Harvard Business School case study.
 WeWork is a “platform for creators.”
 The high valuations of Amazon, Apple, Facebook, and Google stem from Amazon Marketplace and Amazon Web Services; the iPhone and iOS; Facebook, Instagram, WhatsApp, and Messenger; and Google’s search engine, Android, and YouTube being considered the dominant platforms in e-commerce, cloud computing, mobile computing, social networking, messaging, search, and digital video.

 If you control a platform, then other businesses build their own on top of yours and they benefit from your ability to amass a large number of consumers and other key players to the ecosystem such that, in theory, everyone wins.
-In addition, platforms enjoy the benefits of lock-in, switching costs, network effects, and other aspects which lead them to grow their influence over an industry over time.
+In addition, platforms enjoy the benefits of lock-in, switching costs, network effects, and other aspects that lead them to grow their influence over an industry over time.

-If world domination is your goal, then what’s not like about being a platform?
+If world domination is your goal, then what’s not to like about being a platform?

 Platforms, though, have become a lot more controversial in the last decade–and particularly the last year or so.
-Over time, platforms compete against the companies who build on top of them, deprioritizing or usurping its partners’ products and services in favor of their own competing ones, raising rents as their monopoly kicks in, etc etc. The tech platforms have come under increasing scrutiny for these practices, among others, from the media, politicians, and others, but as yet, their stock prices have not suffered.
+Over time, platforms compete against the companies who build on top of them, deprioritizing or usurping their partners’ products and services in favor of their own competing ones, raising rents as their monopoly kicks in, etc. The tech platforms have come under increasing scrutiny for these practices, among others, from the media, politicians, and others, but, as yet, their stock prices have not suffered.
 If platforms aren’t going to be regulated, again, it’s very easy to see why a company like Endeavor would want to be one!

 Endeavor can use the word platform all it wants, but that isn’t going to make it one.

 The company does a good job of finding ways to cross-pollinate its disparate elements across the many things it owns.
-For example, Endeavor can help its client Chrissy Teigen get into live events, it can steer a Rami Malek to voice act in a new Endeavor Audio podcast, and it can create corporate sponsorship opportunities for its global marketing clients around the sports rights and experiences it produces.
+For example, Endeavor can help its client Chrissy Teigen get into live events, it can steer Rami Malek to voice act in a new Endeavor Audio podcast, and it can create corporate sponsorship opportunities for its global marketing clients around the sports rights and experiences it produces.
 But a tennis tournament or beauty pageant isn’t going to have a dominant monopoly on tennis players and fans of outmoded notions of attractive women.
 There are no network effects.
 Rivals can start similar competitions with little difficulty.
 Endeavor may own the dominant organizations for professional MMA fighters and bull riders, but Facebook owns four of the most popular services humans use to communicate digitally.
 Endeavor could own the NFL, NBA, and every major soccer league, and it still wouldn’t have a platform for sports fans the way that Facebook does merely by coalescing the global conversation of sports players and fans alike.

 What Endeavor has is a machine to execute ’90s-style corporate synergy.
-It may have packaged “more than 300 television series that premiered across broadcast, cable and streaming channels, represented over 60% of headliners of the major music festivals in the U.S., and managed seven of the 10 highest paid models,” but there is nothing proprietary in Endeavor’s talent representation.
-There is no compelling user experience binding me as a consumer into Endeavor.
+It may have packaged “more than 300 television series that premiered across broadcast, cable, and streaming channels, represented more than 60% of headliners of the major music festivals in the U.S., and managed 7 of the 10 highest-paid models,” but there is nothing proprietary in Endeavor’s talent representation.
+There is no compelling user experience binding me as a consumer to Endeavor.
 Even the talent Endeavor represents is held there only by its personal relationships with the agents and managers who work there.

 This has not prevented the company from embracing the excesses of actual platforms.
 Namely, Endeavor competes against its own clients, as it effectively admits in the prospectus’ risk factors section and which is the subject of an industry dispute with the Writers Guild of America.
 It states that its “dynamic culture in turn attracts clients and partners who are themselves aspirational and growth oriented,” but it also acknowledges that it has, by its own measure, increased the percentage of its adjusted earnings “contributed by owned assets to approximately 50%.”